 Travel to Machu Picchu: How to choose the best water bottle

-In case you haven't heard, starting in January 2019, single-use plastic water bottles and other plastic waste is banned from Machu Picchu.
+Although it was announced to tour operators that starting in January 2019, single-use plastic water bottles and other plastic waste is banned from Machu Picchu, so far the new rule is not being enforced.
 For more information about the ban on water bottles click here.

-Everyone who visits Machu Picchu will be affected by the rule banning plastic water bottles, including hikers on the Inca Trail.
+Everyone who visits Machu Picchu can limit the use of single-use plastic water bottles, including hikers on the Inca Trail.

 What kinds of reusable water bottles should we bring?